-Patriot Place is Northern Michigan’s only Veterans Transitional Housing Community for veterans who are experiencing homelessness.
+Patriot Place is Northern Michigan’s only Veterans Transitional Housing Community for male veterans who are experiencing homelessness.
 Unlike a temporary emergency shelter, veterans in need will have the opportunity to live independently with support services for up to two years.

 Click here to take a virtual tour of Patriot Place